HanSunUCLA/Machine_Learning_Review/Company_Systems.md

 **Automatic bid**: similar to Yahoo's programmatic bid, the bid price is adjusted automatically in real-time (through control) to achieve the advertiser's goal.
 For a given ad group, the loss auction data is used to compute how much more it increase so that it can win the bid.
 Similarly, for all winning auctions, we could calculate the minimum bid decrease to lose that auction.
 Combining those two cumulative counts, we can recommend the bid change corresponding to highest winning auctions to advertisers.

-**Ad ranking**: a GBDT classification model is used to predict CTR and descendingly rank notifications.
+**Ads ranking**: a GBDT classification model is used to predict CTR and descendingly rank notifications.

 **Lookalike audiences:** regression-based and similarity-based approaches; regression-based approaches perform supervised learning on each seed list and excel at encoding seed list structure (lower bias, higher variance), and similarity-based approaches perform user representation learning which solves data sparsity (lower variance, higher bias);